sansajn/android/kotlin/Location/readme.md

 We ask for current and last location in `onCreate()` function the sample.

-For regular location updates see `X` function.
+For regular location updates see `startLocationUpdates()` function.

 References:
 - [Request location permissions](https://developer.android.com/training/location/permissions)